amitpatel964/amitpatel964.github.io/README.md

-# amitpatel964.github.io

 <head>
   <title>Amit Patel - Programmer</title>
 </head>
 <body>
   <h1>About me</h1>
-  Hello, my name is Amit Patel
+  Hello, my name is Amit Patel.
+I am a Rutgers graduate who has studied chemical engineering and am currently studying Computer Science.
+In my free time, I enjoy going on my computer and learning more about what's going on in the world, learning coding and reviewing video games.
 </body>